IRIS-Solutions-Team/irispie-pages/docs/data_management/time_series.md

 ==Annualized first difference of logs==

-See documentation of [temporal change calculations](#temporal-change-calculations) or `help(irispie.Series.temporal_change)`.
+See documentation for [temporal change calculations](#temporal-change-calculations) or `help(irispie.Series.temporal_change)`.